folio-org/folio-install/single-server.md

 2. Create institutional user

     An institutional user must be created with appropriate permissions to use the edge module.
-You can use the included `create-user.py` script to create a user and assign permissions if you choose.
+You can use the included `create-user.py` script to create a user and assign permissions.
     ```
     python3 create-user.py -u instuser -p instpass \
         --permissions oai-pmh.all --tenant diku \
         --admin-user diku_admin --admin-password admin
     ```
-    If you need to specify an Okapi instance running somewhere other than `http://localhost:9130` you can add the `--okapi-url` flag to pass a different url.
-If you need to assign more than one permission set, use a comma delimited list, i.e. `--permissions edge-rtac.all,edge-oai-pmh.all`
+    If you need to specify an Okapi instance running somewhere other than `http://localhost:9130` then add the `--okapi-url` flag to pass a different url.
+    If more than one permission set needs to be assigned, then use a comma delimited list, i.e. `--permissions edge-rtac.all,edge-oai-pmh.all`

 3. Add a secure store for access credentials